 Defrauding of iTunes – for example, a conspiracy to sell illegally obtained iTunes vouchers on eBay,.

 Sophisticated bank fraud conspiracy – for example, hacking into a bank account to steal and using several different bank accounts belonging to different people to withdraw the funds.

 There are many other examples.
-If you would like to know more about whether a crime that you’ve been linked to is classified as a fraud, you can contact with us for further information.
+If you would like to know more about whether a crime that you’ve been linked to is classified as a fraud, you can contact us for further information.

-What happens in a Fraud Investigation?
+What happens in a fraud investigation?

 If you’re imprisoned, it’s likely to have a negative impact on your income.
 You may be worried about whether your family will have enough money to pay for their food and bills.

 An expert fraud solicitor will give you advice and support.
 They will be able to guide you on how to respond to the case and investigation and what to say and what not to say to the authorities.
 The police will be trying to gain a conviction and so any interview you have with them is designed to get you into the court.